Veneers have different capabilities and use different code pieces.

 Short branch veneer:

-- An interworking T32 to A32 short branch veneer has a range of 32MB, the range for an A32 instruction.
-An A64 short branch veneer has a range of 128MB.
+An interworking Thumb to ARM short branch veneer has a range of 32MB, the range for an ARM instruction.

 A short branch veneer is always position-independent.

-- A Range Extension T32 to T32 short branch veneer for processors that support Thumb-2 technology.
+A Range Extension Thumb to Thumb short branch veneer for processors that support Thumb-2 technology.

 Long branch veneer: